 Depending on which historical account you read, Bellefonte’s name either comes from Charles Maurice de Talleyrand-Périgord’s assessment of the area’s natural spring “la belle fonte” (“beautiful fountain”); or adopted from ironmaster John Dunlop’s workshop, Bell Font Forge, a nod to the claim that this place was where the best iron was cast.

 Either way, Bellefonte has a distinct personality that blends grand historic buildings with modern small-town charm.
 Its wealth of Victorian architecture is a sight to see, and there’s plenty to do downtown and all around this beautiful borough.

 How to Spend Your Morning…

 The first impression many get upon driving into Bellefonte’s downtown district is one of historic importance thanks to the imposing Centre County courthouse that faces High Street.
-Find a place to park and tuck into Cool Beans Coffee and Tea for a hot cup of joe and a breakfast treat before venturing across the street to Plaza Centre for a step back in time.
+Find a place to park and tuck into My Cafe Buzz for a hot cup of joe and a breakfast treat before venturing up the street to Plaza Centre for a step back in time.
 The 30,000-square-foot maze of antiques, collectibles, vinyl, vintage clothing, arts and crafts and so much more is situated in two restored theatres.

 Plaza isn’t the only place to discover hard-to-find treasures in Bellefonte.
 If you’re a bargain hunter, Faith Centre Thrift Store is worth a look; and if eclectic furniture and home goods is your thing, stop into The Great Mish Mosh on South Allegheny Street.